jennaherdman/pandoc-tutorial-jennaallie/Pandoc TT.md

 pandoc testytest1.md -f markdown -t docx -s -o testytest3.docx

+And [here they are](screenshot1.png), all sitting in the directory, all created with marked down code and transformed through pandoc.

-Or PDF (for which you need MacTeX installed, which you can [do here](http://tug.org/mactex/mactex-download.html “do here”):
+Or PDF (for which you need MacTeX installed, which you can [do here](http://tug.org/mactex/mactex-download.html “do here”)):

 pandoc testytest1.md -f markdown -t pdf -s -o testytest4.pdf